-Activities in implementing adaptation measures Challenges and milestones 1.
-Rapid analysis of vulnerability Challenge of creating a methodological framework for harmonizing CC, SA, gender and sustainable livelihoods Focus on a specific part of the parish Home vulnerability drought / rainfall and its relation to water for irrigation Focus on a specific part of the parish 3.
-Design of adaptation measures Incorporation of adaptation plan in the Plan of Territorial Planning and Development parish.
-4. Selection of the measure 5/6 menu and measures to implement Single 1 Criteria: 1.
-Time, 2. funding 3. parish ability to engage Different levels of detail of the adaptation measure selected to be useful The study of the extent and detail is very laborious / it requires more resources than expected 6.Execution of adaptation measures Execution phases socialization, 2. implementation. to. preparation, b. acquisition, c. development of measurement, 3. institutionalization / incorporation PDOT, 4.
-Closing 0 MAE assumes the design, with the challenge of governance and how to unite, coordinate, communicate, appropriating the national and the local.
+Activities in implementing adaptation measures Challenges and milestones Challenge of creating a methodological framework for harmonizing CC, SA, gender and sustainable livelihoods Focus on a specific part of the parish Home vulnerability drought / rainfall and its relation to water for irrigation Focus on a specific part of the parish Incorporation of adaptation plan in the Plan of Territorial Planning and Development parish.
+5/6 menu and measures to implement Single 1 Criteria: 1.
+Time, 2. funding 3. parish ability to engage and detail of the measures a- profiles and Different levels of detail of the adaptation measure selected to be useful The study of the extent and detail is very laborious / it requires more resources than expected 6.Execution of adaptation measures Execution phases socialization, 2. implementation. to. preparation, b. acquisition, c. development of measurement, 3. institutionalization / incorporation PDOT, 4.
+Closing · · MAE assumes the design, with the challenge of governance and how to unite, coordinate, communicate, appropriating the national and the local.
 Local partners feel displaced Different strategies-appropriation from the computer, 2. special attention to female-headed households, 3. heading accountability of adaptation measures 9.
 Monitoring and knowledge management Challenge of learning, knowledge management for adaptation